 The problem with John and Bill’s argument is that they focused on doing agile without taking a step back and asking what choice makes them more agile.
 Bill was correct in saying that they should not start working on another story until the stories they forecasted for the current iteration are done, but he will never be able to effectively change John’s mind without focusing on being agile.
 There are multiple reasons for finishing forecasted work over starting new stories which I will blog about later, but the most important reason is that the measure of progress on an agile team is working software because it helps a team be agile, so it would be more valuable for John to pair with other team members and focus on getting all of the stories for the current iteration done before the team considers starting on another story.

 So what do people mean when they say they are “doing” agile?
-From what I have witnessed, it usually means they have implemented some of the practices that agile methodologies recommend, like daily standups, iterations, and abandoning documentation (okay… I know agile methodologies don’t recommend that last one, but that is often what teams end up doing).
-Unfortunately, when I hear people say they are doing agile, it usually means that they are focusing on the practices of agile methodologies more than being agile.
+From what I have witnessed, it usually means they have implemented some of the practices that agile ‘methodologies’ recommend, like daily standups, iterations, and abandoning documentation (okay… I know good agile practitioners don’t recommend that last one, but that is often what teams end up doing).
+Unfortunately, when I hear people say they are doing agile, it usually means that they are focusing on the practices of a specific agile method more than being agile.

 How do you be agile instead of doing it?
-Embrace the values and principles behind agile methodologies while keeping the end goal in mind: agility.
+Embrace the values and principles behind the Agile movement while keeping the end goal in mind: agility.
 Reading the Agile Manifesto and agile principles is a good place to start, but I recommend reading a book that digs into the values and principles of agile like Learning Agile.